In This Article

 npm init -y

-Running the “-y” argument automatically answers some setup questions.
-You can remove it and answer the questions manually, but most of them are the application’s metadata and names, so it’s not as important for our purposes.
+Running the -y argument automatically provides default answers to Node.js project setup questions.
+You can remove it and answer the questions manually, but most of them are the application's metadata and names, so it's not as important for our purposes.

 Then you'll need to install the Node Unblocker and Express package: